omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 - Multiple (list).
 Visitors can select multiple, all options are displayed in a list.
 - Single Dropdown.
 Visitors can select only one, all options are given in a dropdown menu.

-Select the Classes that will make up the facets.
+Select the Classes that will make up the facets from the dropdown menu.

 Check the *Show all available classes* box to get a sense of the data that is available for input.